Techtonica/curriculum/projects/db-modeling-assignment.md

 ## App Domain

 The domain is similar to Instagram.
-You might want to read through the queries to decide how best to store the data.
+You might want to read through the queries first to decide how best to store the data.

 ## Tables & Data

 - Each **User** has a username
-  - this username can change so also include a primary key that does not change (its format is up to you)
+  - since this username can change so you should also include a primary key that will not change (its format is up to you)
   - also store their email so we can send them messages
   - the date they joined is stored so we can show how long they've been a member
--  Users can store zero to many photos
+- Users can upload zero to many photos
-  - Store the URL of the photo already on the internet
+  - Store the URL of a photo already on the internet (we will not store the photos themselves)
   - Store the date the photo was added
   - Each photo should belong to one and only one user
 - Users can Heart a photo